Brittany

 FINDING THE RIGHT BRITTANY FOR YOU

+If you have never had a Brittany before, please read over our article, "Choosing A Brittany".
 What you want to do with your Brittany can help you decide where to get

 one.
 If you want to compete in shows or field trials, want to breed, or